kubernetes/website/docs/user-guide/services/index.md

 Kubernetes v1.2, the iptables proxy is the default.

 As of Kubernetes v1.0, `Services` are a "layer 4" (TCP/UDP over IP) construct.
-In Kubernetes v1.1 the `Ingress` API was added (beta) to represent "layer 7" (HTTP) services.
+In Kubernetes v1.2 the `Ingress` API was added to represent "layer 7" (HTTP) services.

 ### Proxy-mode: userspace